"I don't understand why there's such resistance to change when I've done everything I can to make this department work".

 The clue to overcoming resistance is understanding that you cannot avoid resistance, but you can manage it.

 Remember that people experience change in personal ways.
-Addressing people's values when you encounter resistance to change can reduce any negative impact of resistance.
+Addressing people's needs and values when you encounter resistance to change can reduce any negative impact of resistance.